Military members are entitled to special pay for diving duty for periods during which they are:

 - Required to maintain proficiency as a diver by frequent and regular dives; and

-- They are either actually performing diving duty while serving in an assignment for which diving is a primary duty; or meeting the requirements to maintain proficiency while serving in an assignment that includes diving duty other than as a primary duty.
+- Either actually performing diving duty while serving in an assignment for which diving is a primary duty; or meeting the requirements to maintain proficiency while serving in an assignment that includes diving duty other than as a primary duty.

 Generally, an Army member must be a rated diver in accordance with AR 611-75 and be assigned to:

-- A Table of Organization and Equipment or Table of Distribution and Allowance position in Skill Classification/Military Occupational Specialty, Special Qualification Identifier, or Additional Skill Identifier specified in AR 611-75; or
+- A Table of Organization and Equipment or Table of Distribution and Allowance position in Skill Classification/MOS, Special Qualification Identifier, or Additional Skill Identifier specified in AR 611-75; or

 Navy and Marine Corps